YujiaHu1109/Flash-Sculptor/README.md

 - [Depth-Pro](https://github.com/apple/ml-depth-pro) for accurate monocular depth estimation;
 - [TRELLIS](https://github.com/microsoft/TRELLIS.git) for the high-fidelity and fast single-object 3D generation;
 - [StableDiffusion](https://github.com/CompVis/stable-diffusion) for its powerful image generation and inpainting capabilities.
+- [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) for its groundbreaking approach to fast and high-quality 3D scene rendering and SIBR real-time viewer and [DreamScene360](https://github.com/ShijieZhou-UCLA/DreamScene360.git) for its integration of SIBR viewer.